AboutRSS/ALL-about-RSS/README.md

 ----

-> _If anything related to the item has been introduced in the Telegram Channel [@AboutRSS](https://t.me/s/aboutrss), it will be specified by a superscript number with link to that post in Channel._
+> _If anything related to the item has been introduced in the Telegram Channel [@AboutRSS](https://t.me/s/aboutrss), it will be specified by a superscript number with link to that post in Channel.
+Those superscripts start with letter "t" mean they are Twitter links._

 > _No particular order._